Step 1 – Reserve Your Place

 Step 9 – Orientation

-Orientation is mandatory for all new students.
+Orientation begins August 14th and is mandatory for all new students.
 Click here for more information about orientation.

-Please also plan to attend Crusader Preview Day on April 26th and a Summer Logistics Day.
+Be sure to register for one of our Crusader Prep Days!
 During these mini orientation sessions, you will have your campus ID badge made, receive your class schedule, and complete other important tasks.